-The date when the Nigeria Immigration Service recruitment will start is not yet know.
+The date when the recruitment will start is not yet known.
 You are advised to disregard every claim by websites claiming that the recruitment is ongoing.
 You can bookmark this website or subscribe for our newsletter so that we can keep updated.

-The salary of the Nigeria Immigration service officers is however not confirmed.
-Some source said that an officer in the least rank (Passport Officer) receives N30, 000 monthly and the Comptroller-General of the Nigeria Immigration ears up to N3 million per annum.
+Some source said that an officer in the least rank (Passport Officer) receives N30, 000 monthly and the Comptroller-General of the NIS ears up to N3 million per annum.

-Muhammed Babandede, MFR is the current Comptroller General of the Nigeria Immigration Service.
+Muhammed Babandede, MFR is the current Comptroller General of the NIS.
 He has been in this office since 2016

-The highest rank in the Nigeri Immigration Service is the Comptroller General of Immigration, while the lowest rank of the rank of a Passport Officer.
+The highest rank in NIS is the Comptroller General, while the lowest rank of the rank of a Passport Officer.